MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Transfer Learning; Deep Double Descent; Overfreezing.
   - <details><summary>Digest</summary> We study the generalization behavior of transfer learning of deep neural networks (DNNs).
 We adopt the overparameterization perspective -- featuring interpolation of the training data (i.e., approximately zero train error) and the double descent phenomenon -- to explain the delicate effect of the transfer learning setting on generalization performance.
 We study how the generalization behavior of transfer learning is affected by the dataset size in the source and target tasks, the number of transferred layers that are kept frozen in the target DNN training, and the similarity between the source and target tasks.

+- How to Fine-Tune Vision Models with SGD. [[paper]](https://arxiv.org/abs/2211.09359)
+  - Ananya Kumar, Ruoqi Shen, Sébastien Bubeck, Suriya Gunasekar.
+  - Key Word: Fine-Tuning; Out-of-Distribution Generalization.
+  - <details><summary>Digest</summary> We show that fine-tuning with AdamW performs substantially better than SGD on modern Vision Transformer and ConvNeXt models.
+We find that large gaps in performance between SGD and AdamW occur when the fine-tuning gradients in the first "embedding" layer are much larger than in the rest of the model.
+Our analysis suggests an easy fix that works consistently across datasets and models: merely freezing the embedding layer (less than 1\% of the parameters) leads to SGD performing competitively with AdamW while using less memory.

 - What Images are More Memorable to Machines? [[paper]](https://arxiv.org/abs/2211.07625) [[code]](https://github.com/JunlinHan/MachineMem)
   - Junlin Han, Huangying Zhan, Jie Hong, Pengfei Fang, Hongdong Li, Lars Petersson, Ian Reid.
   - Key Word: Self-Supervised Memorization Quantification.